Diophantine Geometry over Groups VIII: Stability

 \line{\hss$ $}

 \vglue 1.5pc \centerline{\bf{\S5.
 Stability}}

-In the previous section we have shown that the sets $NR_s$, $NS_s$, and $Cov(p,q)$, that indicate those values of the parameter set $<p,q>$, for which a rigid limit group $Rgd(x,p,q,a)$ admits at least $s$ rigid specializations, a solid limit group admits at least $s$ strictly solid families of specializations (theorem 4.1), and a given finite set of (graded) closures forms a covering closure of a given graded resolution (theorem 4.3), are stable.
-In this section we combine these theorems, with the arguments that were used in proving theorems 4.3 and 1.6 to prove that a general definable set over a free group is stable.
+In the previous section we have shown that the sets $NR_s(p,q)$, $NS_s(p,q)$, and $Cov(p,q)$, that indicate those values of the parameter set $<p,q>$, for which a rigid limit group $Rgd(x,p,q,a)$ admits at least $s$ rigid values, a solid limit group admits at least $s$ strictly solid families of values(theorem 4.1), and a given finite set of (graded) closures forms a covering closure of a given graded resolution (theorem 4.3), are stable.
+In this section we combine these theorems, with the arguments that were used in proving theorem 1.9, to prove that a general definable set over a free group is stable.

 \vglue 1pc \proclaim{Theorem 5.1} The elementary theory of a non-abelian free group is stable. \endproclaim